malafronte/malafronte.github.io/content/docs-quarta/advanced-csharp/lambda/index.md

 }
 ```

-That will still print 1 to the console even though \"x\" is out of scope
+That will still print 1 to the console even though `x` is out of scope
-by the time that \"a\" is called.
+by the time that `a` is called.
 So, how is this achieved?
 Well, the
 good news is that this is handled through compiler magic.
-There isn\'t
+There isn't
 any runtime support for closures.
 That means that you could use the same
 techniques to create a closure without using an anonymous method.